The Giant Company: 2020s

-In November and December, Giant opened three new supermarkets – two in Philadelphia (a 67,000-square-foot store at 2201 Cottman Avenue and a 46,000-square-foot store at 1403 South Christopher Columbus Boulevard) – and the third in Bucks county, a 72,500-square-foot store in the Cross Keys Place shopping center at 4377 West Swamp Road in Doylestown.
+In November and December, Giant opened three new supermarkets – two in Philadelphia (a 67,000-square-foot store at 2201 Cottman Avenue and a 46,000-square-foot store at 1403 South Christopher Columbus Boulevard) – and the third in Bucks County, a 72,500-square-foot store in the Cross Keys Place shopping center in Doylestown.
 On December 16, 2021, a Giant Heirloom Market location opened in the ground level of the former Strawbridge & Clothier flagship department store at the Fashion District Philadelphia.
 The company retrofitted the 32,000-square-foot space of the historical building while preserving its interior design elements.